semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

 #### Examples

-You can store the contents of the `cache_dir` directory in a new key that is kept in the `KEY` environment variable as follows:
+You can store the contents of the `cache_dir` directory under a new key that is kept in the `KEY` environment variable as follows:

-    cache store --key $KEY --path cache_dir
+    cache store $KEY cache_dir

 If the given `$KEY` value already exists in the cache of the current Semaphore 2.0 project, the `cache store` command *will not update* the contents of the `cache_dir` directory.

-You can restore the directory that is saved in the `KEY` environment variable along with its contents as follows:
+You can restore the directory that is saved under the `KEY` environment variable as follows:

-    cache restore --key $KEY
+    cache restore $KEY

-The following command saves the contents of the `dirA/dirB/dirC` directory and associates that directory with the `directory-C-v1` key:

-    cache store --key directory-C-v1 --path dirA/dirB/dirC

-The following command will restore `dirC` along with its contents inside the directory where the `cache restore` command was called:

-    cache restore --key directory-C-v1

 #### Example Semaphore project